 "It's not really equitable," Mr. Cline said.
 "The High-Speed Rail Authority has the ability to call a public hearing pretty much whenever they want. ...
 We have to schedule who's going to Sacramento, and most of the time it ends up being a resident.
 It's a great disadvantage for the city."

 City officials spend a lot of time drafting and revising letters to the rail agency that end up going "straight into a file" once they reach Sacramento, Councilwoman Kelly Fergusson said, adding that the city needs an advocate who's present at the meetings if it wants to be heard.

 Ms. Fergusson sits on the city's high-speed rail subcommittee with Mr. Cline, who chairs a regional advocacy group made up of representatives from five Peninsula cities.
-Mr. Cline estimates that he spends 15 to 20 hours per month in his role on the committee, as much time as he devotes to other city business issues.
+Mr. Cline estimates that he spends 15 to 20 hours per week in his role on the committee, almost as much time as he devotes to other city business issues.